cyanskies/another-toml-cpp/README.md

 # Another TOML
-Another TOML is a cpp parser and writer for TOML v1.0.
+Another TOML is a cpp17 parser and writer for TOML v1.0.

 Another TOML can be used to parse toml files without exceptions, as long as you call the functions to confirm that nodes are valid and the expected kind of toml element or value type.